cloudposse/terraform-aws-components/modules/aws-ssosync/README.md

 ```

 One more parameter you'll need is your Identity Store ID.
-To obtain your Identity store ID, go to the AWS Identity Center console and
+To obtain your Identity Store ID, go to the AWS Identity Center console and
 select `Settings`.
 Under the `Identity Source` section, copy the Identity Store ID.
 In the same account used for AWS SSO, create the following parameter:

 ```
 /ssosync/identity_store_id
 ```

-Lastly, go ahead and [delegate administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html)
-from the `root` account to the `identity` account

 #### 2. Configure Google Cloud console